PinelopiEl/IoanninaBusRoutes/README.md

 # IoanninaBusRoutes

-Ioannina Bus Routes is a web application for the Urban Bus Company of Ioannina, that processes and analyses the data to identify delays, routes with many passengers and consequently incorrect vehicle allocation.
+Ioannina Bus Routes is a web application for the Urban Bus Company of Ioannina, that processes and analyses the data to identify delays, crowded routes and consequently incorrect vehicle allocation.
 It also proposes changes to the timetable and frequency of routes according to demand.
 In addition, this app can represent the results in various types of diagrams.

 ## Tools